 - Conductive is caused by problems with the eardrum, ear canal, or middle ear.

 - Semi-neural is caused by a problem with the nerves in the ear, usually from damage to the tiny hair cells in the inner ear.

 - Mixed is a combination of conductive and semi-neural.

-- Auditory neuropathy spectrum disorder refers to a condition in which sound enters the ear normally but cannot properly transmit it to the brain to be understood.
+- Auditory neuropathy spectrum disorder refers to a condition in which sound enters the ear normally but cannot properly transmit to the brain to be understood.

 Multiple treatment techniques are available; the technique chosen will depend on the type and cause.